Sterling Infrastructure (STRL) Stock Falls Amid Market Uptick: What Investors Need to Know

-The civil construction company's shares have seen an increase of 15.13% over the last month, surpassing the Construction sector's gain of 8.47% and the S&P 500's gain of 5.35%.
+Shares of the civil construction company witnessed a gain of 11.3% over the previous month, beating the performance of the Construction sector with its gain of 6.08%, and the S&P 500's gain of 5.88%.

 Analysts and investors alike will be keeping a close eye on the performance of Sterling Infrastructure in its upcoming earnings disclosure.
-The company is expected to report EPS of $2.26, up 35.33% from the prior-year quarter.
-Meanwhile, the latest consensus estimate predicts the revenue to be $555.13 million, indicating a 4.75% decrease compared to the same quarter of the previous year.
+The company is predicted to post an EPS of $2.26, indicating a 35.33% growth compared to the equivalent quarter last year.
+At the same time, our most recent consensus estimate is projecting a revenue of $555.13 million, reflecting a 4.75% fall from the equivalent quarter last year.

-For the annual period, the Zacks Consensus Estimates anticipate earnings of $8.61 per share and a revenue of $2.09 billion, signifying shifts of +41.15% and -1.22%, respectively, from the last year.
+In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $8.61 per share and a revenue of $2.09 billion, indicating changes of +41.15% and -1.22%, respectively, from the former year.

 Investors should also pay attention to any latest changes in analyst estimates for Sterling Infrastructure.
 Such recent modifications usually signify the changing landscape of near-term business trends.
-As a result, upbeat changes in estimates indicate analysts' favorable outlook on the business health and profitability.
+Hence, positive alterations in estimates signify analyst optimism regarding the business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.54% higher.
-Sterling Infrastructure currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Sterling Infrastructure is currently a Zacks Rank #3 (Hold).

-In terms of valuation, Sterling Infrastructure is presently being traded at a Forward P/E ratio of 29.16.
-This signifies a premium in comparison to the average Forward P/E of 21.2 for its industry.
+In the context of valuation, Sterling Infrastructure is at present trading with a Forward P/E ratio of 28.78.
+This represents a premium compared to its industry average Forward P/E of 21.29.

-Meanwhile, STRL's PEG ratio is currently 1.94.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Engineering - R and D Services industry currently had an average PEG ratio of 1.8 as of yesterday's close.
+It is also worth noting that STRL currently has a PEG ratio of 1.92.
+The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
+As of the close of trade yesterday, the Engineering - R and D Services industry held an average PEG ratio of 1.8.

 The Engineering - R and D Services industry is part of the Construction sector.
-This industry currently has a Zacks Industry Rank of 152, which puts it in the bottom 39% of all 250+ industries.
+This industry, currently bearing a Zacks Industry Rank of 97, finds itself in the top 40% echelons of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report